dam-przyb/aiweeklypicks/.ai/prd.md

 - Description: As an admin, I want the UI to prevent obviously invalid uploads.
 - Acceptance Criteria:
   - Frontend restricts to .json; warns on oversized files before submission when possible.

+US-031: Gated access for recent reports (guest)
+- Title: Guest sees gating for recent reports
+- Description: As a guest, I want a clear message and CTA when I try to access a report published within the last 30 days.
+- Acceptance Criteria:
+  - Guests attempting to open a report with `published_at > current_date - 30 days` see a gated message with Login/Register CTA (or are redirected to `/auth/login?redirectTo=...`).
+  - Older reports remain accessible in list and detail.

+US-032: Picks table requires login
+- Title: Table access denied to guests
+- Description: As a guest, I should be asked to sign in before accessing the historical picks table.
+- Acceptance Criteria:
+  - Accessing the picks table route while signed out redirects to Login with `redirectTo`.
+  - No table data is leaked to unauthenticated users.

+US-033: Full access for signed-in users
+- Title: Signed-in user sees all content
+- Description: As a signed-in user, I want to access all reports (regardless of publish date) and the historical picks table.
+- Acceptance Criteria:
+  - All reports (list/detail) are visible when signed in.
+  - Historical picks table is fully accessible and sortable.

 ## 6. Success Metrics